 .
 We paused the jams for a while after the first Fiddle Hell Online, then resumed for a few in 2021.

 .
-Most tunes will be at intermediate level, with a few easier ones and sometimes a few advanced ones.
-The jam leaders won't hear you, but they'll know you're there, and you'll be able to play along in real-time.
+Most tunes are at intermediate level, with a few easier ones and sometimes a few advanced ones.
+You can play along at full speed, or slow them down

 Click here on our online Tip Jar (now, during, or after the jams)